AmShezi/blog-post-concept/README.md

 # blog-post-concept
-This is my first web project its very basic but a project is project :)
+This is my second web project its very basic but a project is project :)
 [Click Here](https://shezidev.github.io/blog-post-concept/)